roncli/hot-router/README.md

 ## Versions

+### v2.0.0 Beta 4 - 9/24/2025
+* Require node.js 18.
+* Updated error messages to remove IP addresses and change the order of the path and URL to make more sense.
+* Fix incorrect error when headers are already sent.
+* Fix a crash due to Express calling GET when HEAD is requested.
+* Package updates.

 ### v2.0.0 Beta 3 - 4/6/2025
 * Add a `catchAll` option for routes that handles anything that doesn't match other routes.